amaui-org/amaui/docs/public/assets/md/library/style-react/use/StyleProvider.md

       "to": "/library/style-react/start"
     },
     "next": {
-      "label": "Style react: AmauiThemeProvider",
+      "label": "Style react: ThemeProvider",
-      "to": "/library/style-react/use/AmauiThemeProvider"
+      "to": "/library/style-react/use/ThemeProvider"
     }
   }
 }~